byu-cs324/byu-cs324/contrib/create-linux-vm/README.md

        ```

     c.
 Change the permissions (from only the VM perspective) on files and
-       directors in the shared directory, so your user (in the guest system) can
+       directories in the shared directory, so your user (in the VM) can access
-       access the files.
+       the files.

        ```bash
        sudo chown -R $USER /media/shared/
        ```

+      (Note: You can leave `$USER` as-is because the shell will automatically
+      replace it with your username before the command is run.
+You can see
+      this by running `echo $USER`.)

     d.
 Test your new mount by listing directory contents: